-This course will analyze the nature of various overlapping periods of the lifecycle to help us understand the changing landscape of offender needs over time.
-Topics will include an exploration of developmental phases and transitions between phases, focusing on opportunities and challenges experienced by correctional populations during: youth; early adulthood; parenthood; middle age; and older age.
-Students will explore the implications of these various phases for the physical and mental health of correctional populations with complex needs.
-Students will apply theoretical knowledge and research evidence relating to these phases and transitions, expanding their understanding of complexity within the correctional environment and identifying suitable management and intervention strategies.
+The behaviour and experience of all individuals occurs within a trajectory of development across the lifespan.
+This course will analyze the nature of various overlapping periods of the life cycle and how they may help us understand the complexity offender needs at a deeper level.
+Topics include a discussion of developmental periods and transitions between periods, focusing on: youth; early adulthood; having a family; middle age; and older age.
+The implications of the various periods for physical and mental health will also be examined.
+Students will apply the theory and research about these stages to complex populations, expanding their understanding of complexity within the correctional environment and identifying suitable management and intervention options.

 Learn how to build courses into a credential.
 This course is part of the following program(s):